 Serving Suggestions

-Since this recipe is ready so quickly, I like to serve it with a side dish that I can make ahead and keep in a warm oven until it's time to eat.
+Since this recipe is ready so quickly, I like to serve it with a side dish I can make ahead and keep in a warm oven until it's time to eat.

 I usually go with roasted Brussels sprouts or roasted cherry tomatoes.
 A simple salad also goes well with this dish and nicely balances out its richness.
-Good options include cucumber salad, arugula salad, and tomato salad (as shown in the photo below).
+Good options include cucumber salad, arugula salad, and tomato salad, as shown in the photo below.

 Storing Leftovers